mattijn/pycodestyle_magic/README.md

 `%load_ext pycodestyle_magic`

+### to check a cell once:
-and then use the function in your cell to check compliance with `pycodestyle` or `flake8` as such:
+use the function as first line in your cell to check compliance with `pycodestyle` or `flake8` as such:

 `%%pycodestyle`